Senzing/code-snippets-v4/README.md

 ### Input Load File Sizes

-There are different sized load files within the [Data] path that can be used to decrease or increase the volume of data loaded depending on the specification of your hardware.
-The files are named loadx.json, where the x specifies the number of records in the file.
+There are different sized load files within the [data] path that can be used to increase the volume of data loaded depending on the specification of your hardware.
+Note, Senzing V4 comes with a default license that allows up to 500 source records to be loaded, without a larger license you will not be able to load these larger files.

 [code-snippets-v3]: https://github.com/Senzing/code-snippets-v3
 [Configuration]: #configuration
-[Data]: Resources/Data/
+[data]: resources/data/
 [Docker Usage]: #docker-usage
-[G2ModuleIniToJson.py]: Python/Tasks/Initialization/
+[g2_module_ini_to_json.py]: python/initialization/g2_module_ini_to_json.py
 [Input Load File Sizes]: #input-load-file-sizes
 [Items of Note]: #items-of-note
 [jc]: https://github.com/kellyjonbrazil/jc
 [Legend]: #legend
 [Parallel Processing]: #parallel-processing
-[purge]: Python/Tasks/Initialization/PurgeRepository.py
+[purge]: python/initialization/purge_repository.py
 [Purging Senzing Repository Between Examples]: #purging-senzing-repository-between-examples
 [Quickstart Guide]: https://senzing.zendesk.com/hc/en-us/articles/115002408867-Quickstart-Guide
 [Quickstart Roadmap]: https://senzing.zendesk.com/hc/en-us/articles/115001579954-API-Quickstart-Roadmap